google/WebFundamentals/src/content/en/updates/2015/09/tab-discarding.md

 <img src="/web/updates/images/2015-09-01-tab-discarding/image05.png" />

-To test out the feature, you can either carry out your normal browsing behaviour until your system is in a low-memory mode, or alternatively trigger a tab discard from about:discards by clicking 'Discard tab now'.
+To test out the feature, you can either carry out your normal browsing behavior until your system is in a low-memory mode, or alternatively trigger a tab discard from about:discards by clicking 'Discard tab now'.
 This will discard the last tab in the list.
 You can also discard a particular tab from the list by